mikro-orm/mikro-orm/CONTRIBUTING.md

 - Search [GitHub](https://github.com/mikro-orm/mikro-orm/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.

 - Fork the project, install NPM dependencies and start docker to have all databases ready.
+This project uses `yarn/berry`, so you will need to install it, preferably by [enabling `corepack`](https://yarnpkg.com/getting-started/install).
 You will also need to adjust your `/etc/hosts` file or equivalent (e.g: `C:\Windows\System32\drivers\etc` on Windows).

     ```sh
+    corepack enable
     yarn
     docker-compose up -d
     echo '127.0.0.1 mongo1' | sudo tee -a /etc/hosts